GuillaumeAmat/knuckle/README.md

 # 👊 Knuckle

 Knuckle is the link between your source code and your dev tools.
-It gives you some great default configurations and CLI options for the dev tools of your projects, out of the box.
+It gives you some great configurations and CLI options for the dev tools of your projects, out of the box.

 In other words, you don't need to write and maintain the configurations of your dev tools anymore (eg: [ESLint][eslint-url]).
 Knuckle does that for you.